armory/documentation/_operator_reference/security.md

 - `enabled`: true or false.
 - `keyAlias`: Name of your keystore entry as generated with your keytool.
 - `keyStore`: Path to the keystore holding your security certificates.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `keyStoreType`: The type of your keystore.
 Examples include JKS, and PKCS12.
 - `keyStorePassword`: The password to unlock your keystore.
 Due to a limitation in Tomcat, this must match your key's password in the keystore.
+Supports encrypted value.
 - `trustStore`: Path to the truststore holding your trusted certificates.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `trustStoreType`: The type of your truststore.
 Examples include JKS, and PKCS12.
 - `trustStorePassword`: The password to unlock your truststore.
+Supports encrypted value.
 - `clientAuth`: Declare `WANT` when client auth is wanted but not mandatory or `NEED` when client auth is mandatory.